 In 2014, I was sent out to begin a new season, coming alongside Rev. Dominic Rivkin in his urban missionary work, and expanding my vision of revealing Christ in the City of Angels immeasurably.
-This includes the active replanting work at my home church, HOPE L.A..
+This included the active replanting work at my home church, HOPE L.A..
 Over the past four years our tiny “ragtag” team of empowered lay leaders has become something of an outpost for ministry in the West Adams neighborhood, living out our Call as the priesthood of all believers.
 This includes launching HOPE Kitchen to provide a fresh, hot meal every Sunday morning for all our neighbors, starting the LOVE RISES Community Choir, and offering donation-based yoga in the sanctuary after worship.

 Soli Deo Gloria